axibase/atsd/rule-engine/notifications/README.md

 The rule engine ignores alerts initiated for disabled webhooks.

-To disable sending alerts from any rule through the selected webhook, set its status to 'Disabled' on the **Alerts > Web Notifications** page.
+To disable sending alerts from any rule through the selected webhook, set its status to 'Disabled' on the **Alerts > Outgoing Webhooks** page.

 ### Notification Logs